1199 Plaza: Completion

 The 1199 Plaza was completed in 1974.
 At that time, monthly rent was $145 per month for two rooms.
 The maximum income allowed for single tenants was $9,736, and $20,000 for two adults with children.

-At the time, 1199 Plaza was louded for its quality.
+At the time, 1199 Plaza was lauded for its quality.
 Room sizes were described as "ample", in contrast to other examples of high-density public housing.
 The high-rise buildings had small apartments, while the mid-rise buildings had larger apartments, for families.

 In 1976, the 1199 Plaza received the Albert S. Bard Award for architecture.

 Despite the ambitious nature of the project, the 1199 Plaza did not revitalize East Harlem.
 Nevertheless, Richard Plunz described the 1199 Plaza as "exceptionally successful".
 In the 1980s, crime in the area had risen by 41%, and by the year 1993, the 1199 Plaza was as stigmatized as any other housing project in East Harlem.
-1199 resident Arohn Kee was active as a serial killer in the early 1990s; at least two of his victims, Rasheeda Washington and Paola illera, also lived at the same complex.
+1199 resident Arohn Kee was active as a serial killer in the early 1990s; at least two of his victims, Rasheeda Washington and Paola Illera, also lived at the same complex.

-Yet by the mid-1990s, crime had fallen, identically, by 41%.
+Yet by the mid-1990s, crime had fallen by 41%.
 Michael Shapiro wrote that by the 1990s, the 1199 Plaza had cleaned up its image, and began offering apartments to higher-income renters, signifying its new hybrid status as an apartment complex for low, middle and high income residents.

 As late as the 2010s, many of the earliest tenants of the 1199 Plaza still resided there.

+Connie Leung/Eric Louissant Case

+In 2000, this housing complex was home to the Leung family a Hong Kong American family involving their young 17 years old teenage daughter Connie Leung being involved with an African American boyfriend named Eric Louissant who was 20 years old at the time and upon Connie's parents Stephen Leung and Chilin Leung discovering their relationship and disapproving of Connie's interracial relationship including blaming her relationship involvement caused her academic grades to drop, they forbade her from seeing Louissant and then in retaliation Connie and Louissant strangled Stephen and Chilin to their deaths upon their arrival home and then stuffed them into large laundry bags placing them in the closet for days before pushing them in a large shopping cart to dispose their bodies into the East River.
+They were eventually caught and arrested at the YMCA for their crimes.